satorici/satori-docs/satori_help/docs/getting-started/execution-data.md

 Satori is a automated testing platform that runs playbooks to assert conditions.
 Once the execution of a playbook is completed, we deliver a report with either a *Pass* or *Fail* state.
 In case there were errors on the execution, the result will be flagged as *Unknown*.

-You can take different actions on your reports with the satori-cli command and with the web interface.
+You can take different actions on your reports with the `satori` command and with the web interface.

 ## Reports